West Nile Virus FAQs & Basics

 Basics

-West Nile virus is a disease spread by mosquitoes that can make people sick and can even cause death.
-WNV most often spreads to people during the summer and early fall when the mosquitoes that carry WNV are most active.
+West Nile virus is a virus that is spread by mosquitoes.
+WNV can make people and animals sick and can even cause death.
+WNV is the main disease spread by mosquitoes in the U.S., including in California.
+People most often get infected with WNV during the summer and early fall when the mosquitoes that carry WNV are most active.

 Transfusions, transplants, and mother-to-baby.
 Although it is very rare, WNV can spread through blood transfusions, organ transplants, and from mother to developing baby during pregnancy.
-Donated blood is checked for WNV before being used.
-The risk of getting WNV through blood transfusions and organ transplants is very low, and should not prevent people from receiving units of blood in an emergency or for other medical reasons.
-The spread of WNV from mother-to-baby during pregnancy or transmission to an infant through breastfeeding is extremely rare.
+All donated blood in the U.S. is checked for WNV before being used.
+The risk of getting WNV through blood transfusions and organ transplants is very low and should not prevent people from receiving blood in an emergency or for other medical reasons.
+The spread of WNV from mother to baby during pregnancy or transmission to an infant through breastfeeding is extremely rare.

 Not through touching.
 WNV does not spread through coughing, sneezing, or casual contact, such as touching or kissing a person who has WNV.
 People also can’t get WNV by touching or being around birds or other animals that have WNV.

 The main type of mosquitoes that spread WNV are Culex mosquitoes.
 These mosquitoes are widespread in California and will bite and feed on birds, other animals, and humans.
 Mosquitoes get WNV by feeding on the blood of a bird that is infected with WNV.
 Mosquitoes can then spread the virus to humans the next time they bite.
-Culex mosquitoes usually bite in the morning and evening and are not known to spread Zika, dengue, or chikungunya viruses.
+Culex mosquitoes usually bite in the morning and evening.
+Culex mosquitoes can also spread St. Louis encephalitis virus (SLEV) and western equine encephalitis virus (WEEV), but these viruses are not as common as WNV.
 For more information, see the CDPH Guide to Important Mosquitoes in California.

 In California, WNV most often spreads to people from mosquitoes in the summer and early fall when it is hot outside and Culex mosquitoes are most active.
 However, mosquitoes are active year-round in California.
 For more information about the risk of mosquito bites throughout the year in California, see the Annual Risk of Mosquito Bites and Disease Transmission in California graphic.

 No symptoms in most people.
-About 80% of people (about 4 out of 5) who are infected with WNV don’t have any symptoms and most likely don’t know they have been infected with WNV.
+About 4 out of 5 (80%) people who are infected with WNV don’t have any symptoms and most likely don’t know they have been infected with WNV.

 Milder symptoms in some people.
-Up to 20% of people (about 1 out of 5) who become infected with WNV will have symptoms that may include fever, headache, body aches, nausea, vomiting, and sometimes a skin rash.
+About 1 out of 5 (up to 20%) people who become infected with WNV will have symptoms that may include fever, headache, body aches, nausea, vomiting, and sometimes a skin rash.
 Symptoms usually develop 3 to 14 days after being bitten by an infected mosquito.
-Most symptoms usually only last a few days, although fatigue and weakness can last for weeks or months after being sick.
+Most symptoms usually last only a few days, although fatigue and weakness can last for weeks or months after being sick.

 Serious symptoms in a few people.
-Less than 1% of people (about 1 out of 150) infected with WNV will become very sick.
+About 1 out of 150 (less than 1%) people infected with WNV will become very sick.
 In these cases, the virus affects the brain and/or nervous system and can cause encephalitis or meningitis (infection of the brain or surrounding tissue).
 Severe symptoms can include high fever, headache, neck stiffness, vision loss, numbness, confusion, muscle weakness, paralysis, and coma.
 These symptoms may last several weeks, and effects on the brain and nervous system may be permanent.
 WNV can be fatal.

 People over the age of 60 are at greatest risk of getting sick and are more likely to develop serious symptoms when infected with WNV.
 People with certain medical conditions (such as cancer, diabetes, hypertension, and kidney disease) and people who have received organ transplants are also at greater risk for developing severe symptoms from WNV.
 These groups should be extra careful to prevent mosquito bites and should talk to a healthcare provider if they are worried about WNV or think they have it.